-Year Ended December 31
+Year Ended December 31,

 2000 1999 1998

-(in thousand ds)
+()

-Weighted average shares outstanding Effect of dilutive stock options • 14,851 14,668
+Weighted average shares outstanding Effect of dilutive stock options 15,180 205 14,851 14,668

-Weighted average shares outstanding assuming conversion 15,385 14,851 14,668
+Weighted average shares outstanding assuming conversion 15,385 ===== 14,851 ===== 14,668 =====

 We have granted options to purchase common stock to directors, employees and other key personnel at fair market value on the date of grant.
 The dilutive effect of these options is included for purposes of calculating dilutive EPS using the "treasury stock" method.
 We also have subordinated convertible notes outstanding.
 These notes are not included in the above calculation as the shares are anti-dilutive in all periods when using the "if converted" method.
 There is no dilutive effect in 1999 and 1998, as the Company incurred a loss for each year and including the securities would have been anti-dilutive.